petetanru/petetanru.github.io/_posts/2016-01-11-first-post.markdown

 4. Acknowledge the contributions of the person and think through the alternative role (and/or increased pay) you want to offer, with the that person's career development in mind.

-**If there is one startup book that I would recommend you to read, it is this one.**
+**If there is one startup management book that I would recommend, it is this one.**

 [hard-thing]: http://www.amazon.com/The-Hard-Thing-About-Things/dp/0062273205
 [ben]: http://www.bhorowitz.com/